Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/InfluxDB_Prometheus_Logger.md

 InfluxDB V3 uses token-based authentication and introduces the concept of databases, which replaces both the bucket and organization concepts from V2.
 V3 simplifies the data model by using a single database concept instead of the bucket/organization hierarchy.

-To log your CAN Bus data to InfluxDB V3, first install InfluxDB V3 and get it up and running.
+To log your CAN bus data to InfluxDB V3, first install InfluxDB V3 and get it up and running.
 Then add an InfluxDB V3 logger to your profile and configure the following options:

 | Setting               | Purpose                                                                                               |
 | --------------------- | ----------------------------------------------------------------------------------------------------- |